This page provides a tutorial on creating a Ship in the Ocean simulation with Phoenix FD in 3ds Max.

 Set the Foam Amount to 0.
 This will disable the algorithm responsible for directly generating foam from the liquid surface.
 In this example, we generate the Foam from the Splash particles using the Foam on Hit parameter in the Splash/Mist rollout.

-Back in the Foam tab, increase the Outside Life parameter to 20.
-As mentioned earlier, the foam can live outside the bounds of the Phoenix FD Simulator - setting this parameter to 20 (seconds) ensures that the foam lives long enough to accumulate in the ship's path.
+Increase the Max Outside Age parameter to 3.
+As mentioned earlier, the foam can live outside the bounds of the Phoenix FD Simulator - setting this parameter to 3 (seconds) ensures that the foam lives long enough to accumulate in the ship's path.

 Set the Size to 0.05m.
 The Size parameter controls the size of the foam bubbles.
 Even though a real-life foam bubble is obviously not 5cm wide, here we can afford to use larger and fewer foam particles (because this is a distant shot) in order to optimize the sim.
 Foam Size works in conjunction with the B2B Interaction (B2B stands for Bubble to Bubble).
 For instance, a large bubble size coupled with high B2B Interaction will cause the particles to start colliding and pushing each-other - this can be very useful for simulating beer or bathtub foam.